CPAN-Security/security.metacpan.org/docs/minutes/cpansec-minutes-2024-06-19.md

 ## Regrets
 1. @Tux
-1. #garu
+1. @garu

 ## Not attending

 ## CPANminus
-1. stigo - hoping to get cpanm with https by default into the official perl docker images.
+1. @stigtsp - hoping to get cpanm with https by default into the official perl docker images.
 There are pull requests for this in cpanminus . @garu is planning to do the PR for docker images.
 1. Cleanest way is a build

 ## OpenSSF